chapmajs/dotfiles/README.md

 - activate rvm if present
 - show the current git branch if `pwd` is part of a git project

+Note: depending on your system configuration, you may need to account for PS1 when using `su` or `sudo`.
+I've had to deal with a persistent PS1 with CentOS and Slackware.
+A quick solution is to provide a `.bash_profile` and `.bashrc` for root that reassigns PS1.

 fluxbox_menu
 ------------